faithkane3/numpy_exercises/README.md

-This repo is a record of learning and practice using Numpy.
+This repo is a record of learning and practice using Numpy and Pandas.